konceptosociala/konceptosociala.github.io/posts/mvu-pattern-flutter.md

 }
 ```

 Variants of our `Msg` can also have fields, so we can pass some data sending events, but for our application it is not needed.
-Also do not forget to add `build_runner` package to dependencies and run `dart run build_runner watch -d` to generate freezed files.
+Also, do not forget to add `build_runner` package to dependencies and run `dart run build_runner watch -d` to generate freezed files.

 Then we initialize our application and main widget, containing the `MVU`: